YES! Goldfish aquariums do need light. But just as importantly, they also need dark.

 As a guide, a 5W LED light can give as much light as a 25W incandescent, with most of the incandescent bulbs energy generating heat and the LED generating almost none.
 You can feel the difference by holding your hand near – and can barely, if at all, touch an incandescent while running.

 If you saw a 5W LED and a 25W incandescent, you would think the higher wattage is the more powerful.
 But they could have exactly the same lumen rating meaning they are equal, but the LED is more efficient, generates less heat, and has a lower electricity bill.

 The higher the lumens, the more intense the light, but this measurement is rarely used in ‘common discussion’ (if that’s the right term?) because it’s a little harder to understand than simply stating watts.
 But it’s useful to know so you can see how efficient the lighting is when comparing.

-For a useful chart comparing lumens output for a given wattage for various bulb types, please follow this link.
+Follow this link for a useful chart comparing lumens output for a given wattage for various bulb types.